What is the Online Course Best Practices Checklist?

 PALOMAR ONLINE EDUCATION TRAINING (POET) is a series of self-paced, open-exit and open-entry modules to prepare the faculty at Palomar College to deliver their courses online.
 The program was developed by the Academic Technology Committee with approval by the Senate.
 It is administered by the Academic Technology Coordinator as a Professional Development activity.

 POET is modular and may be completed in approximately 10 to 12 hours.
-Instructors have the option to complete POET in one semester or over a several semesters.
+Instructors have the option to complete POET in one semester or over several semesters.
 Professional Development Contracts list POET as a variable-hour activity.

 || Why was POET developed?